breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## Linear chains

 Let's iterate through a linked list.
 We will initialize the pointer to the head of the list, and use multiplication to advance the pointer by a single element.
-We add an implicit self loop to the final element, and halt whenever we detect a fixpoint.
+We add an implicit self-loop to the final node, and halt whenever we detect a fixpoint.

 <table>
 <tr>